 Child abuse is devastating for the child and can also result in distress and anxiety for staff who become involved.
+We will support pupils, their families, and our staff by:

-We will support pupils, their families, and staff by:
+- Taking all suspicions and disclosures seriously; - Nominating a link person (DSL) who will keep all parties informed and be the central point of contact; - Nominating a separate link person for the child and member of staff, where a member of staff is the subject of an allegation made by a pupil, to avoid any conflict of interest;

-- Taking all suspicions and disclosures seriously; - Nominating a link person (DSL) who will keep all parties informed and be the central point of contact; - Nominating a separate link people for the child and member of staff, where a member of staff is the subject of an allegation made by a pupil, to avoid any conflict of interest; - Responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety; - Maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies; - Storing records securely; - Offering details of helplines, counselling or other avenues of external support; - Following the procedures laid down in our whistleblowing, complaints and disciplinary procedures; - Cooperating fully with relevant statutory agencies; - Making sure a neutral interpreter is available when English is not the child's first language; - Providing time for the member of staff to reflect on child protection issues (e.g. through peer support and/or reflective safeguarding practice/supervision) as outlined in Working Together to Safeguard Children 2018.
+- Responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety; - Maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies; - Storing records securely; - Offering details of helplines, counselling or other avenues of external support; - Cooperating fully with relevant statutory agencies; - Making sure a neutral interpreter is available when English is not the child's first language; - Providing time for the member of staff to reflect on child protection issues (e.g. through peer support and/or reflective safeguarding practice/supervision) as outlined in Working Together to Safeguard Children 2018 (updated 2020).

-7. Safer Recruitment
+7. SAFER RECRUITMENT